windowcleaningne/site/customer-reviews.md

 hero_image: assets/logo.png
 ---

-# Customer Reviews
+# Real Reviews from Real Customers

+Real Reviews from Real Customers
-All customer reviews here are genuine.
-All customers are invited to leave a review after every clean.
+All our reviews are 100% genuine.
+After every clean, we invite our customers to share their feedback.

-If you're a customer, we're always looking to improve - [let us know what you think](/contact-us)!
+Already a customer?
+We’d love to hear from you — your thoughts help us improve and keep delivering the best service possible!
 ---

 ## "Squeaky Clean Windows" from Marie